tirelt/VIM/README.md

 Getting started with VIM

 [Cheat sheet](https://vim.rtorr.com/)

 ## Context

-We use VIM to quickly edit files on the fly on servers.
-On main machine we use VScode with VIM Motion (vscodevim extensio)
+We use VIM to quickly edit files on the fly.
+Our main IDE is VScode with VIM Motion (with "VSCode Neovin" extension).
+We keep our config ultra minimalist as it is not our main tool.

 ## Shortcuts